udtren/krita-lazy-tools/README.md

 - Toggle visibility of nodes by their name prefix
 - Default filter value is "_" (underscore)
 - Automatically updates the node list every second
+- The list is case-insensitive sorting
+- Click the name label will activate the first node whos name match the label

 ### AI Segmentation
 - AI-powered image segmentation using Florence-2 and SAM2.1